tedtalksbits/cronos/README.md

 ```

 Cronos is a robust and flexible cron job management system designed for developers and administrators to efficiently manage, execute, and monitor cron jobs.
-This project integrates features like cron logs, webhooks, user management, script execution, and more, leveraging technologies like Docker, Node.js, React, and MongoDB for a seamless experience.
+This project integrates features like cron logs, webhooks, user management, script execution, and more, using technologies like Docker, Node.js, React, and MongoDB for a seamless experience.

 ---